g-despot/graph-embedding-evaluator/README.md

 ## Prerequisites

+You need to install the requirements for this project by running `pip install -r requirements.txt` from the root directory.

-To evaluate other graph embedding implementations, you first need to place them in the `src/algorithms/` directory and some need to be installed:
+To evaluate other graph embedding implementations, you need to place them in the `src/algorithms/` directory.
 * [node2vec_snap](https://github.com/aditya-grover/node2vec): Clone it to the `src/algorithms/node2vec` directory.
+* [node2vec_deepwalk](https://github.com/phanein/deepwalk): Clone it to the `src/algorithms/deepwalk` directory and follow the [README.rst](https://github.com/phanein/deepwalk#installation) file installation instructions.

+Some algorithms don't need to be added via source code, only installed:
 * [node2vec_eliorc](https://github.com/eliorc/node2vec): Install it with `pip install node2vec`.
-* [node2vec_deepwalk](https://github.com/phanein/deepwalk): Clone it to the `src/algorithms/deepwalk` directory.
-Follow the [README.rst](https://github.com/phanein/deepwalk#installation) file installation instructions.

-You can also install the requirements for this project by running `pip install -r requirements.txt`.
+At this time, only these algorithms are supported for evaluation (including the Node2Vec and DeepWalk custom implementations).

 ## How to run the program

-To run a specific embedding algorithm with defined parameters:
+To run a specific embedding algorithm with defined arguments:
 ```bash
 python main.py --input facebook_pages.edgelist --output facebook_pages.txt --results facebook_pages.json --method deepwalk_custom --classifier logisticalregression
 ```

-To run all multiple embedding algorithms with defined parameters:
+To start multiple embedding algorithms in a row with defined arguments edit and run the `start_evaluations.py` file:
 ```bash
 python start_evaluations.py
 ```